ifmcjthenknczny/ifmcjthenknczny/README.md

     * Collaborating with friends 🤝
     * Exploring new technologies 🔍
     * Deepening my theoretical understanding of how particular technologies work under the hood 📚
-    * Playing with Arduino 🤖
+    * Playing with cheap microcontrollers 🤖

 ## 📫 How to reach me
 - Feel free to message me on [LinkedIn](https://www.linkedin.com/in/mcjkon)